Skip to main content

 Node Interaction

 The Spacemesh node implements a gRPC API that can be used to perform basic queries.
-See [[API|Smesher Guide#api]] for more information.
 Note that this API has certain limitations at the moment, including:

-• inability to query individual miner rewards
+• Inability to query individual smesher rewards.

-• some queries (e.g., account data) cannot be performed on a layer range
+• Some queries (e.g., account data) cannot be performed on a layer range.

-Improving the API and/or building a new API from scratch is a high priority task and should happen soon.
+Improving the API and/or building a new API from scratch is a high-priority task and should happen soon.

 Current Epoch and Layer